best-of-lists/best-of/.github/ISSUE_TEMPLATE/01_suggest-project.md

 ---
 name: "📦 Suggest a project"
-about: Do you like to suggest a project that hasn't been added yet to this best-of list?
+about: "Do you like to suggest a project that hasn't been added to this best-of list yet?"
 title: 'Add project: '
 labels: 'add-project'
 assignees: ''